 Starting a Vinyl Collection

-Start with albums you truly love—vinyl collecting is most rewarding when it reflects personal taste rather than trends.
+• Start with what you love — collecting is most rewarding when it reflects your real taste, not trends

 Proper Vinyl Storage